1. Look past the big guys

 Speed up your hunt for free checking by eliminating the big-name brick-and-mortar banks right out the gate.
 They tend to have monthly maintenance fees for checking.

-Bank of America caused an uproar last year when it switched some checking customers over to new accounts charging a $12 monthly fee, unless they maintained a $1,500 balance or direct-deposited at least $250 a month.
+Bank of America caused an uproar recently when it switched some checking customers over to new accounts charging a $12 monthly fee, unless they maintained a $1,500 balance or direct-deposited at least $250 a month.

 The easiest way to find free checking is to head to your nearest credit union.
 A 2018 Bankrate survey found that 82% of the nation's largest credit unions offer free checking, versus just 38% of banks.